khimo/khimo.github.io/bli-guides/_how-tos/howto-siri-shortcuts.md

       <li>Content-Type: text/plain</li>
       <li>Accept: application/json</li>
       <li>Authorization: Basic
-In the Authorization header, after the word Basic, insert a link to the “Base64 Encode” action (check out the screenshot).
-A space is required between the word Basic and the “Base64 Encode” action. eg: Basic Base64 Encode</li>
+<p>In the Authorization header, after the word Basic, insert a link to the “Base64 Encode” action (check out the screenshot).
+A space is required between the word Basic and the “Base64 Encode” action. eg: Basic Base64 Encode</p></li>
     </ul>

     <p>No Request Body is needed.</p>